saurabhdas2/saurabhdas2.github.io/_posts/2026-04-19-safe-6-pmpo-certification.md

 ### Final Thoughts

-For me, the **Certified AI-Empowered SAFe® 6 POPM** certification represents an evolution—bringing together experience, innovation, and structured execution.
+For me, the **AI-Empowered SAFe® 6 POPM certification** represents an evolution—bringing together experience, innovation, and structured execution.
 AI in product management is no longer optional.
 The real differentiator lies in how effectively it is harnessed, scaled, and aligned to deliver meaningful impact.
 This certification adds another layer of rigor and reach to that ongoing mission.